igunther/MojiBoom-Support/README.md

 # Mojiboom-Support

-Welcome to the support page for the Ludix game.
+Welcome to the support page for the Mojiboom game.
 Here, you can find answers to common questions, contact details for assistance, and resources to help you with our app.

 Frequently Asked Questions